 While Chan started her project by purchasing her tray, we think this would be a great upcycling project for an old serving tray you don’t use — or one you find at a garage sale or thrift shop.
 With just a bit of sprucing up, some hardware, and a repurposed tray stand, your bar tray is ready to go.

-Tip: We’ve seen some similar projects that use other items instead of a tray, like this suitcase bar table project from the Desi Wonder Woman.
-The possibilities are endless!
+Tip: We’ve seen some similar projects that use other items instead of a tray, like this suitcase table project from Instructables.
+Just add shaker, bottles, and glasses!